From Eigenvalues to the Spectrum

 self-adjoint operators on a Hilbert space.
 The requirement that eigenvalues be real

 (property (a)) ensures that measurement outcomes are real numbers.
+The orthogonality

-Bra-Ket formalism.
+Bra-Ket formalism

 Compact Operators: "Almost Finite-Dimensional"